microsoft/nni/docs/en_US/CommunitySharings/NNI_colab_support.md

 ! ./ngrok authtoken <your-authtoken>
 ```

-3. Start an NNI trail example on a port greater than 1024, then start ngrok with the same port.
+3. Start an NNI trail example on a port bigger than 1024, then start ngrok with the same port.

 ```